-The student school day for grades one through twelve will consist of a minimum of six hours, not including the lunch period.
+The student school day for grades one through twelve will consist of a minimum of five and one-half hours, not including the lunch period.
 The school day consists of the schedule of class instruction and class activities as established and sponsored by the school district.
-Time during which students are released from school for parent/teacher conferences may be counted as part of the student's instructional time.
+For a 180 day calendar, time during which students are released from school for parent/teacher conferences or professional development may be counted as part of the student's instructional time.
 The minimum school day will meet the requirements as established for the operation of accredited schools.